bradymholt/geekytidbits.com/_posts/older/2011-07-27-how-i-got-geeky-part-3.md

 ### Fast Forward

 Fifteen years later, here I am.
 After graduating from UT, I entered the professional world as a developer and have had a variety of roles and responsibilities.
 I&#8217;ve had the opportunity to work in quite a few industries and see some pretty fascinating technology.
-Through and through, I&#8217;ve never lost my <a href="/why-i-love-programming/" target="_blank">love of programming</a>.
+Through and through, I've never lost my [love of programming](/why-i-love-programming).

 So there you have it.
 That&#8217;s **How I Got Geeky**.